About Fr. Andrew

 On October 2, 2016, Fr.
 Andrew was elevated by His Grace, Bishop Thomas to the rank of archpriest at St. Paul’s.

 In August 2020, Fr.
-Andrew was assigned by His Eminence, Metropolitan Joseph, to serve in the newly-created position of Chief Content Officer of Ancient Faith Ministries, a department of the Antiochian Archdiocese, and put into “attached” status at St. Paul’s in Emmaus.
+Andrew was assigned by the Metropolitan of the Antiochian Archdiocese to serve in the newly-created position of Chief Content Officer of Ancient Faith Ministries, a department of the Antiochian Archdiocese, and put into “attached” status at St. Paul’s in Emmaus.

 Fr.
 Andrew’s interests include local and world history; folklore and mythology; science fiction and fantasy literature and film (most especially the works of J. R. R. Tolkien but also C. S. Lewis); scenic and art photography; English Medieval and Renaissance drama and poetry; and philology in ancient and modern languages (Greek, Latin, Old English, Middle English, French, Russian and Lithuanian).